 I have not tried these services yet.
 Both give you 5GB free, and can buy more.
 They may make sense if your computer has good Internet connectivity most of the time.

 If your Internet connection is low-speed, it might take weeks to copy your files to a server in the cloud.
-In this case, you should burn a copy of your precious files to CD or DVD, or onto a portable hard disk, and put the copy somewhere safe.
+In this case, you should burn a copy of your precious files to CD or DVD or onto a portable drive as described in "Backup to External Drive" above, and then put the drive(s) somewhere safe.
 (For example, a safe deposit box, or a trusted friend's house.)
 You have to be systematic about doing this backup often enough that important files will be saved.
 Programs such as Data Backup can help you make these copies efficiently: it is shareware and is sometimes included with external drives.

 Some OS settings are not restored when you reload a Time Machine backup.
 For these, you should also keep specific backup files.